anvix9/anvix-c.github.io/_posts/2024-01-03-monograph#1:Genesis-of-science-and-relationship-with-artificial-intelligence.markdown

 <br/>
 <p style="text-align: justify;">
-As you already guessed, this blog will not be a library of codes but a lieu of deep thinking where code is applied only for demonstration purposes to perfect the art.
+As you already guessed, this blog will not only be a library of codes but <mark>a lieu of deep thinking where code is applied only for demonstration purposes to perfect the art.</mark>
 </p>

 <br/><br/>